 Demonstrate commercial awareness

-RT and engage with stories on relevant news sites.
-It shows firms and companies that you keep up-to-date with the industry, showing that all-important commercial awareness that employers love.
+Retweet and engage with stories on relevant news sites.
+It shows firms and companies that you keep up-to-date with the industry, displaying that all-important commercial awareness that employers love.

 Keep up with graduate opportunities

-Whether it’s summer work experience programmes, training contracts or pupillages, you’ll find a huge amount of first job opportunities advertised by businesses, firms and chambers on their channels.
+Whether it’s summer work experience programmes, training contracts, or pupillages, you’ll find a huge amount of first job opportunities advertised by businesses, firms, and chambers on their channels.
 Thought leaders in their respective industries will also often mention these opportunities.
-Follow employers and leading figures on Twitter, Facebook and LinkedIn to be one of the first to find out about vacancies.
+Follow employers and leading figures on Twitter, Facebook, and LinkedIn to be among the first to find out about vacancies.

 Show off your writing skills

 Being able to write succinctly is a great skill to have in any profession – a skill that’s also required on social media.
-Tweet about topics that interest you, publish articles on LinkedIn and Facebook, and you can demonstrate that all-important writing ability.
+Tweet about topics that interest you, or publish articles on LinkedIn and Facebook, and demonstrate that all-important writing ability.

 Create a professional presence

 Not just on LinkedIn, but on other social media sites too.
 You’ll find magic circle firms and big corporations on Facebook and the Supreme Court on Instagram.
-Join them, and make sure you come across as professional at all times.
+Join them, and make sure you always come across as professional.

 Don’t . . .